raheelsayeed/concordcore/README.md

 # Under review - consideration

+- __HealthContext__:
+  - [ ] !!!
+Define method to include "persona" within the input healthcontext.
+This persona would be an enum of patient/practitioner
+  - [ ] launchcontext? something similar to SoF LaunchContext. check smart 2.00
+  - [ ] ? move persona to healthcontext?

+- __Variables__:
+  - [ ] !!!
+Variable.expression.evaluation Enums.
+Capture errorones contexts
+    - [ ] variableID: variable.value is None
+    - [ ] variableID: variable.value TypeError for expression
+  - [ ] `validation`: Specify checks for validity and plausibility of a given value for that variable.
+Usecase: LDL value must be less than or equal to the difference between total-cholesterol and HDL.
+  - [ ] `value-capture-method`: Custom cpg-module-function to define key-path or keymap to get data for a given data-model.
+Forexample: SBP-loinc within a BP Observation FHIR resource
+  - [ ] `Code` Hierarchy:

+- __AssessmentVariables__:
+  - [ ] !!! write tests for pghd capture for an assessmentvar; value only returns .__assessment_value; must return pghd also.

 - __Narratives__:
   - [ ] In-context QA data generation
+  - [ ] Enums for persona: Patient, Provider, Provider-Patient-Encounter, PHD (personal-health-device) based context? (maybe too complex)

 - __Rendering__:
+  - [ ] rendering.py: cache_proprty for all generic templates
   - [ ] practitioner, single cpg, default tempalte
   - [ ] patient, single cpg, default template
   - [ ] practitioner, combined cpgs, default template
   - [ ] patient, combined-cpgs, default template

+- __Evidence__:
+  - Non-compliance evidence capture
+  - [ ] provider-facing evidence capture module.
+To capture/suggest reasons behind why a guideline could not be executed for the given patient/population
+  - [ ] patient-facing evidence capture.
+Why patient thinks the guideline may not __apply__ or not be __executable__ for them.
+  - [ ] `evidence_rejectioning_module`: LLM based suggestions for providers to quickly select/click/tap/reply reasons for the above

-- __Variables__:
+- __FHIR__:
-  - [ ]`validation`: Specify checks for validity and plausibility of a given value for that variable.
-Usecase: LDL value must be less than or equal to the difference between total-cholesterol and HDL.
-  - [ ] `value-capture-method`: Custom cpg-module-function to define key-path or keymap to get data for a given data-model.
-Forexample: SBP-loinc within a BP Observation FHIR resource
-  - [ ] `Code` Hierarchy:
+  - [ ] direct-fhir-json to `concordcore.value` conversion.
+Skip `fhirclient` or `fhir.resource`